adidvar/Juliaset/README.md

 ## Usage

 After building and running the application, you will be presented with a window displaying the rendered Julia Set fractal.
-Use the provided controls to adjust the parameters of the fractal and explore its intricate patterns.
-Interact with the application to zoom in, zoom out, and pan across the fractal.

 ## License